 This continuing education seminar is targeted to physical therapists, physical therapist assistants and other rehabilitation professionals who use manual therapy as a treatment modality.
 Knowledge of acupressure points with specific anatomical landmarks will enable clinicians to add to their toolbox skills for treating a variety of pelvic health conditions related to the bowel, bladder and treatment of pelvic pain.

 It is recommended that the participants have a working knowledge of the functional anatomy of pelvic floor muscles as well as various associated pelvic health conditions.
 Pelvic Floor 1 through Herman & Wallace or Pelvic PT 1 through the APTA is strongly recommended.
+All pre-recorded lectures in Teachable for this course must also be watched before the Live Component of the course.
+See the Schedule tab for the current list of pre-recorded videos

 1. Longhurst, JC.
 Defining Meridians: A Modern Basis of Understanding.
 J Acupuncture and Meridian Studies.
 3 (2) 2010 67-74